Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

 Hope School has an attachment friendly ethos and has recently achieved The Attachment and Trauma informed school at bronze, silver and gold.
 As part of our NLE, we use our knowledge in this area to support schools in Liverpool, similar SEMH schools and other professionals.
 We often hold training events and conferences along with fellow partners.

 We offer our parents an insight into the attachment and trauma of themselves as part of our Family Partnership workshops.

-As a school our policy to support pupils social, emotional and mental health needs follows attachment friendly practices and the use of THRIVE.
-As a school we have support from an attachment advisor, CAMHs worker and two staff training to be THRIVE practitioners.
+As a school our policy is to support pupils social, emotional and mental health needs following attachment friendly practices and the use of THRIVE.
+As a school we have support from an attachment advisor, a CAMHs worker and two staff trained to be THRIVE practitioners.

-Hope School is fully committed to Attachment friendly practices and is working closely with a consultant to ensure we are fully reflective on our practices.
-It is our aim to share the importance of attachment through our NLE status, Assessment center and conferences.
+Hope School is fully committed to attachment friendly practices and works closely with a consultant to ensure we are fully reflective on our practices.
+It is our aim to share the importance of attachment through our NLE status, assessment centre and conferences.

 As part of the curriculum at Hope School we incorporate sensory snacks throughout the day, these may be as part of the lesson, or a brief break.
 The aim of a sensory snack is to meet pupil's sensory needs, whether they need an activity to alert them or settle down, in order to be able to cope with the demands of the day.
 These may work at other times, whether at home, or when you maybe out and about, give them a try: